Refined, comfortable, easy to use, well-equipped, huge inside

 Have we reached peak grille yet?
 The X7 is BMW's biggest and most luxurious SUV, and it wants to be noticed.
 Even the BMW badge on the nose had to be made bigger to match this thing's outsize swagger.

-The X7 by contrast is about luxury.
-It takes themes from the facelifted 7 Series and the 8er, to make BMW’s three-flagship fleet.
+And it's not just about wedging in as many people as possible, although you do of course get seven seats as standard.
+The X7 is all about luxury.
+It takes themes from the 7 Series and the 8er to make BMW's three-flagship fleet.
 They want us to see this top-end trio as a separate high-end luxury series.

 As a clue, they add the strapline Bayerische Motoren Werke to all the advertising.
 Why?
 Because the fashion business often uses the full name for the top-end stuff (Paul Smith, Calvin Klein) and initials for the diffusion line (PS, CK).
 If you find this almost comically subtle, we're right with you.